nanase/ae7seg/README_en.md

 ae7seg
 ======

-This is an AE-7SEG-BOARD library to use seven-segment led display via 74595 (8-bit shift register/latch).
+This is a library for [AE-7SEG-BOARD](http://akizukidenshi.com/catalog/g/gK-10194/), a 7-segment LED serial driver module from Akizuki Electronics.

-The library support dot segment, multiple digits, SPI and GPIO for communication.
+The library supports dot segments, multi-digit, SPI or GPIO connections.

 ## Features